For times of Mass, confessions and other regular services, see the Mass times page.

 Home visits for the sick

-If you are ill and housebound, or have a relative or friend who is, please contact the Parish Priest, Fr Anton Webb, who will, if you wish, arrange for one of the clergy to visit.
+If you are ill and housebound, or have a relative or friend who is, please contact the Parish Priest, Fr Daniel Seward, who will, if you wish, arrange for one of the clergy to visit.
 Holy Communion can be brought regularly to those who are ill and housebound in our parish, who are unable to attend Mass.

 Going into hospital?